SoftIron/sibench/docs/source/manual.rst

 How It Works
 ------------

-Each benchmarking node runs Sibench as a server daemon, listening for incoming connections from a Sibench client.
+Each benchmarking node runs ``sibench`` as a server daemon, listening for incoming connections from a ``sibench`` client.

-Once the client starts a benchmark, the Sibench servers send periodic summaries back to it, so that the user can see progress.
+Once the client starts a benchmark, the ``sibench`` servers send periodic summaries back to it, so that the user can see progress.

-When a benchmark completes, the Sibench servers send the full results back to the client.
+When a benchmark completes, the ``sibench`` servers send the full results back to the client.
 A summary of the results is dislplayed by the client, but the full results of every individual read and write operation are written out as a json file in case the user wishes to perform their own statistical analysis.

-Once a client starts running a benchmark on some set of Sibench servers, those servers will reject any other incoming connections until the benchmark completes or is aborted.
+Once a client starts running a benchmark on some set of ``sibench`` servers, those servers will reject any other incoming connections until the benchmark completes or is aborted.
 There is no job queue or long-lived management process.